mfrachet/acodingdance/content/blog/react-sync-fetch/index.md

 }
 ```

-The first time I've been a bit confused.
+The first time I've see these few lives, I've been a bit confused.
 But here's a working [codesandbox sample fetching Bulbasaur](https://codesandbox.io/s/6y0jpl802k).

-After digging a bit and trying to understand what's happening under the hood, I've finally (nope, [@swiip](https://twitter.com/swiip) and I) how it may work.
+After digging a bit and trying to understand what's happening under the hood, I've (nope, [@swiip](https://twitter.com/swiip) and I have) finally found how it may work.

 ## React render is stateless

-Since [fiber](https://github.com/acdlite/react-fiber-architecture), the new architecture, React computation has been divided in multiple phases:
+Since [fiber](https://github.com/acdlite/react-fiber-architecture), React computations have been divided in multiple phases:

 <blockquote class="twitter-tweet" data-lang="fr"><p lang="en" dir="ltr">I just made this diagram of modern React lifecycle methods.
-Hope you’ll find it helpful! <a href="https://t.co/LJNMae58rp">pic.twitter.com/LJNMae58rp</a></p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/981712092611989509?ref_src=twsrc%5Etfw">5 avril 2018</a></blockquote>
+Hope you’ll find it helpful! <a href="https://t.co/LJNMae58rp">pic.twitter.com/LJNMae58rp</a></p>&mdash; Dan Abramov (@dan_abramov) <a href="https://twitter.com/dan_abramov/status/981712092611989509?ref_src=twsrc%5Etfw">2018, April 5th</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-An important thing to notice is that the render phase is stateless and has no side effects.
-It's an important concept because we are now able to call it multiple time while being sure that it won't affect the current DOM representation directly.
+An important thing to notice is that the render phase is stateless and thus has **no side effects**.

+It's an important concept because we are now able to call it multiple times without directly affecting the DOM.

 ## Synchronous fetch

+In this part, I will create a very little system that allows to build components using the same stateless approach to demonstrate how we may build and use such a synchronous API.

 ### Our own component definition

-For the sake of simplicity, we'll rely on simple and standard concepts to give an idea of how it may be implemented.
+For the sake of simplicity, we'll rely on simple and standard concepts.

-Let's say that we have a component defined this way:
+Let's say that we have a component defined by:

 ```javascript
 import { createComponent } from './framework'